Reloaded-Project/Reloaded-II/docs/NativeMods.md

 RELOADED_MOD_CONFIG_IMPL(my_start)
 ```

 Missing values fall back to the schema defaults, then to the fallback argument.
-The header only needs the C++17 standard library (Windows APIs are used behind `_WIN32`, everything else uses `std::filesystem`), so it also works outside of Windows if you ever reuse it. `config.watch(callback)` spawns a thread that reloads the settings when the user changes them while the game is running.
-It hands you that thread, keep it and detach or join it, letting it go out of scope while it runs kills the process.
+The header only needs the C++17 standard library (or later) and only work on Windows.

 ## Exports